-The programme will be taught objectively and does not intend to promote any form of sexual orientation.
+The programme will be taught objectively and does not intend to promote any form of sexual orientation or gender identities.

 Aims and objectives

 The sex education and relationship programme is an opportunity for students to:

 - Develop an understanding of sex, sexuality and relationships. - Develop a range of appropriate personal skills.